Connie Johnson (fundraiser): Biography

 Johnson was born in 1977 and grew up with older sister Hilde and younger brother Samuel.
 Their mother committed suicide when Connie was aged 4.
 She started at a new school almost every year; her father was a writer and moved around a lot so that he could write.
 At the age of 22 she met her husband Mike and in 2001 they moved to Canberra where they ran the Book Lore bookshop in Lyneham together.
 They married in 2004 and Mike took her name.
 They had two sons; Willoughby in 2006 and Hamilton in 2007.

 Johnson was first diagnosed with bone cancer in her leg at age 11.
 At the age of 22, she was diagnosed with uterine cancer.
 Both tumours were detected early which aided successful treatment.
 In 2010, at the age of 33, after being misdiagnosed by three doctors, Johnson was told she had breast cancer.
 The cancer spread to her lungs, liver, spine, pelvis and knee.
 She was given six to twelve months to live.
-Johnson joined with her brother, Samuel Johnson, to start the Love Your Sister charity on New Years day 2012, and to co-write a book titled Love Your Sister: How far would you go for someone you love? which was published in November 2016.
+Johnson joined with her brother, Samuel Johnson, to start the Love Your Sister charity on New Year's Day 2012, and to co-write a book titled Love Your Sister: How far would you go for someone you love? which was published in November 2016.

 In April 2017, she announced that her body could no longer withstand her medications and she was ceasing all treatment, and withdrew from public life shortly afterwards.
 Johnson was presented with the Medal of the Order of Australia on 7 September 2017, by the Governor-General Sir Peter Cosgrove; for services to people with breast cancer.
 The medal was to be presented on Australia Day 2018, but the ceremony was brought forward due to Johnson's poor health.
 Johnson's death was announced by Samuel the following day on the Love Your Sister Facebook page.